MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 # Build tabs for meeting

 Every team has a different way of communicating and collaborating tasks.
 To achieve these different tasks, customize Teams with apps for meetings.
-Enable your apps for Teams meetings and configure the apps to be available in meeting scope within their app manifest.
+Enable your apps for Teams meetings and configure the apps to be available in the meeting scope within their app manifest.

 ## Tabs in Teams meetings

 Tabs allow the meeting participants to access services and content in a specific space within a meeting.
 If you're new to Microsoft Teams tab development, see [Build tabs for Teams](/microsoftteams/platform/tabs/what-are-tabs).

-Specifically, before creating a meeting tab, it's important to learn about the surfaces that are available to target the meeting chat view, meeting details view, meeting side panel view and meeting stage view.
+Before creating a meeting tab, it's important to learn about the surfaces that are available to target the meeting chat view, meeting details view, meeting side panel view and meeting stage view.

 ### Meeting details view

 1. In your calendar, select a meeting to which you want to add a tab.
-1. Select the **Details** tab and select :::image type="content" source="../assets/icons/add-icon.png" Border = "false" alt-text="This screenshot shows the add button on the meeting stage to add apps.":::.
+1. Select the **Details** tab and select :::image type="icon" source="../assets/icons/add-icon.png" Border = "false":::.
 The app gallery appears.

    :::image type="content" source="~/assets/images/apps-in-meetings/Pre-Meeting-002.png" alt-text="This screenshot shows the pre-meeting app experience in Teams meeting.":::

 1. In the app gallery, select the app that you want to add and follow the steps as required.
-After adding the tab, you can view it as.
+The tab is added to the meeting details page.

 # [Desktop](#tab/desktop)

+The following image shows a tab added to the meeting details page in the Teams desktop client:

    :::image type="content" source="~/assets/images/apps-in-meetings/PreMeetingTab.png" alt-text="The screenshot shows desktop Teams tabs in the meeting details view in the Teams meeting.":::

 # [Mobile](#tab/mobile)

+The following image shows a tab added to the meeting details page in the Teams mobile client:

    :::image type="content" source="../assets/images/mobile-tab.png" alt-text="The screenshot shows mobile Teams tabs in the meeting details view in the Teams meeting.":::